Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Economics of Air Compressor Repair

-Let us consider the economics of compressor repair for a moment, I provided with a rough idea of the severity and cost implications in the earlier summary table.
+Let us consider the economics of compressor repair for a moment, I provided a rough idea of the severity and cost implications in the earlier summary table.

 To change out the reed valves on a small DIY type air compressor will take about one hour of shop time, according to the repair depot I spoke to.
 What do they charge; $80 / hour, … more?

 Then there are the parts themselves.
-Many of the DIY type air compressors come from another country, and sourcing parts for these units is time consuming if parts are available at all.
+Many of the DIY-type air compressors come from another country, and sourcing parts for these units is time-consuming if parts are available at all.

-So, do you spend the $100 or more dollars to fix your $150 compressor or not, considering that the replacement for it may be even less than what it cost when it was purchased.
+So, do you spend the $100 or more dollars to fix your $150 compressor or not, considering that the replacement for it may be even less than what it cost when it was purchased?
 That’s a call you’ll have to make if your compressor begins to run without building full pressure.
 It may be worth investing in a brand new compressor.

-A compressor that starts properly, but reaches a pressure level in the tank, and then it continues to run, and run, and run, but the pressure never goes any higher, if this is your compressor problem, here are some more things to check.
+Please note that an air compressor that will not start is not necessarily the same issue as one that will not build pressure.
+There is a page on this site dedicated to air compressors that will not start.
+A compressor that starts properly, but reaches a pressure level in the tank, and then it continues to run, and runs, and runs, but the pressure never goes any higher, if this is your compressor problem, here are some more things to check.

 To increase your air pressure, so that the air compressor kicks on sooner before the pressure drops too low.
 You can adjust the lower adjustment screw on the pressure switch by following these 4 simplified steps:

-- Remove the plastic cover over the pressure limiter switch
+1. Remove the plastic cover over the pressure limiter switch

-- Turn the compressor on and adjust the screw until you reach your desired pressure on the gauge.
+3. Turn the compressor on and adjust the screw until you reach your desired pressure on the gauge.
 To maintain this pressure- turn the lower limiter adjustment screw clockwise to raise it so that the compressor kicks on sooner.

-- Connect your tool and charge the compressor, test the limits you have set and make adjustments if necessary.
+4. Connect your tool and charge the compressor, test the limits you have set and make adjustments if necessary.

-It is important to ensure you consult the manual provided by the manufacturer or contact them directly to find out what your upper pressure limits are so that you do not exceed its safety limits.
+It is important to ensure you consult the manual provided by the manufacturer or contact them directly to find out what your upper-pressure limits are so that you do not exceed its safety limits.

 To prime your air compressor you must add oil to both your receiver and the suction port of the compressor.
 It’s important to know the oil capacity of your compressor before starting, then begin with half being poured into the receiver and half into the suction port.